Update: ‘Release Date’ section updated.

-The Mazda MX-30 Range Extender with a rotary engine is in the works, and Mazda will launch the variant in the U.S. in 2022.
+The Mazda MX-30 Range Extender with a rotary engine is in the works, and it has received the green signal for U.S. launch.
 Here’s everything we’ve learned about the vehicle.

 “The battery-powered MX-30 will begin the introduction of additional electrified models, including a series plug-in hybrid with a rotary generator for MX-30, a plug-in hybrid for our new large platform,” Jeff Guyton, President & CEO, Mazda (North America), said in an announcement about the company’s electrification strategy in the region on April 14, 2021.
-Guyton added that the new Mazda rotary engine for serving as a generator in the MX-30 EV would operate nearly silently, which means that the driving experience will be very similar to that of the standard MX-30 EV – calm and smooth.
+Guyton added that the new Mazda rotary engine for serving as a generator in the MX-30 EV would operate nearly silently, which means that the driving experience will be very similar to that of the standard MX-30 EV – quiet and smooth.